 About EventType objects¶

-EventType objects represent a type of event that can be consumed from a Broker, such as Kafka messages or GitHub pull requests.
+EventType objects represent a type of event that can be consumed from a Broker, such as Apache Kafka messages or GitHub pull requests.
 EventType objects are used to populate the event registry and persist event type information in the cluster datastore.

 The following is an example EventType YAML that omits irrelevant fields:

 apiVersion: eventing.knative.dev/v1beta1 kind: EventType metadata: name: dev.knative.source.github.push-34cnb namespace: default labels: eventing.knative.dev/sourceName: github-sample spec: type: dev.knative.source.github.push source: https://github.com/knative/eventing schema: description: broker: default status: conditions: - status: "True" type: BrokerExists - status: "True" type: BrokerReady - status: "True" type: Ready